tsahara/r7rs/content/basic.md

 {{< label "storagemodel" >}}

-Variables and objects such as pairs, strings, vectors, and bytevectors implicitly denote locations\mainindex{location} or sequences of locations.
+Variables and objects such as pairs, strings, vectors, and bytevectors implicitly denote locations or sequences of locations.
 A string, for example, denotes as many locations as there are characters in the string.
 A new value can be
 stored into one of these locations using the {\tt string-set!} procedure, but